glasnier/glasnier.github.io/_posts/2014-08-19-altera-quartus-14_0-xpcom-not-loaded.md

 /home/gil/workstation/altera/14.0/quartus/linux64/libstdc++.so.6: version 'GLIBCXX_3.4.15' not found (required by /usr/lib/firefox/libxul.so)
 Couldn't load XPCOM.`

-Mainly, the reason is that your system as a more up-to-date *Glibc* lib than the one provided by Quartus at `altera/quartus/14.0/linux64`.
+Mainly, the reason is that your system has a more up-to-date *Glibc* lib than the one provided by Quartus at `altera/quartus/14.0/linux64`.

 You can check your system and see that the *GLIBCXX_3.4.15* lib is present by using:

 `strings /usr/lib/x86_64-linux-gnu/libstdc++.so.6 | grep GLIBCXX`

-One quick fix is to replace the one used by quartus by the one coming from your system:
+One quick fix is to replace the one used by Quartus by the one coming from your system:

 `cd altera/quartus/14.0/linux64`